nimble-technology/nimble-miner-public/README.md

     )
 ```

-Parameters that were identified as potential additions and could result in increased training speed are : torch_compile and fp16/bf16
-Please note, this may or may not apply to your particular set-up.
+Please note, some parameters such as fp16 or bf16 may lead to a loss of precision and lower rewards/bad reputation.

 A full description can be found here : https://huggingface.co/docs/transformers/en/perf_train_gpu_one